 Spoil yourself a little more and go for the premium package whereby you'll get everything you would with a Comfort ticket but with the added treat of a free bathrobe, slippers, a second mud mask, and a table reservation at the luxurious Lava Restaurant.

 Perhaps you fancy something a little more adventurous?
 If so, you can explore the Highlands of Iceland on an adrenaline-packed Super Jeep excursion to Landmannalaugar.
-This stunning region is characterised by its multicoloured hills and riveting hiking trails.
-It's a place you really do not want to miss!
+This stunning region is characterized by its multicolored hills and riveting hiking trails.
+It's a place you do not want to miss!

-Another option is to explore Iceland's volcanism by descending into an actual volcano. Þríhnúkagígur is now dormant, last erupting over 4000-years ago but you can still see evidence of its dramatic past.
-Explore this brilliantly coloured magma chamber and prepare for a journey to the centre of the earth that you will not forget in a hurry.
+Another option is to explore Iceland's volcanism by descending into an actual volcano. Þríhnúkagígur is now dormant, last erupting over 4000-years ago, but you can still see evidence of its dramatic past.
+Explore this brilliantly colored magma chamber and prepare for a journey to the center of the earth that you will not forget in a hurry.

-If you would rather just relax after your Ring Road adventure, you could simply opt to spend a day discovering the vibrant and varied city of Reykjavík.
-Visit one of its many museums or just spend the day walking around; it’s up to you!
+If you would rather relax after your Ring Road adventure, you could opt to spend a day discovering the vibrant and varied city of Reykjavík.
+Visit one of its many museums or spend the day walking around.
+It's up to you!

-You could also opt to experience some of the clearest water in the world on a snorkelling tour of the Silfra fissure at Þingvellir National Park.
-This mesmerising body of water has visibility of up to 100-metres and you have the extra novelty of swimming between continents!
+You could also opt to experience some of the clearest water in the world on a snorkeling tour of the Silfra fissure at Þingvellir National Park.
+This mesmerizing body of water has visibility of up to 328 ft (100m), and you have the extra novelty of swimming between continents!
 Gear up and get ready for an underwater adventure to remember.